Anto-Nobel/2ndyearMiniProject/README.md

 # 2ndyearMiniProject

-## Control and Monitor uising ESP32 and telegram
+## Control and Monitor using ESP32 and telegram